lubegamark/gosacco/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+GOSACCO.
+The software to manage your sacco.

 ### What is this repository for? ###